Business loans

 While long-term loans tend to come with lower interest rates and less expensive repayments than other terms, it’s important to remember your business will repay the debt for longer.
 This could be made difficult if you or your business were to experience a change of circumstances in the future.

-A Merchant Cash Advance (MCA) offers an alternative to traditional business loans.
+A Merchant Cash Advance (MCA) is a little different to the normal loan arrangement.
 This type of lending involves an MCA company providing an upfront lump sum which you then repay using a percentage of your future debit and credit card transactions.

 As well as the lump sum, you’ll also need to pay a fee, known as a factor rate.
 However, be aware this will often be more expensive than the interest rate charged by other types of loans.